[5% Off] China Train Ticket Discount for New Users

 How to book your tickets?

-For this station or any others in Beijing, you have three options:
+For this station or any others in Kunming, you have three options:

 How to catch your train?

-Catching your train from Beijing South Railway Station, or indeed either of the city's other two main stations, couldn't be easier!
+Catching your train from Kunming South Railway Station, or indeed either of the city's other two main stations, couldn't be easier!

-- Please arrive 45 to 60 minutes before departure;
+- Please arrive 45 to 60 minutes before departure (earlier during busy periods);

 Services available at the station